 Withdrawal from contributory insurance coverage applies only to the membership under which the cancellation is exercised.
-A member who cancels contributory insurance coverage and then withdraws from membership in the PERS will, upon subsequent reenrollment in the PERS, be subject to new contributory life insurance coverage.
+A member who cancels contributory insurance coverage and then withdraws from membership in the TPAF will, upon subsequent reenrollment in the TPAF, be subject to new contributory life insurance coverage.

-All part-time crossing guards (see page 9) regardless of age, employees who are age 60 or older at the time of enrollment, or enrollees who have converted their insurance to a private policy and returned to work, are ineligible for both noncontributory or contributory group life insurance coverage until they take and pass a medical examination.
+Employees who are age 60 or older at the time of enrollment are ineligible for either noncontributory or contributory coverage until they take and pass a medical examination.
+This is validated through Prudential Financial.